-- Set in peaceful rural Somerset, you’ll feel a million miles from busy modern life despite being just a 5-minute drive from shops and restaurants
+- Set in peaceful rural Somerset, you’ll feel a million miles from busy modern life (the dark skies here are mesmerising) despite being so close to Ilminster

 - Each beautiful period property has been sympathetically refurbished in a modern style, retaining original flagstone floors

 - The houses are spacious, with pretty, mature gardens and alfresco dining tables for lazy summer lunches (some also have hot tubs in their gardens)

 - Friendly owners who go out of their way to help

 - Brilliant for families – especially those with pre-schoolers, who can enjoy great-value mid-week rates outside of high season

 - Each stay requires a £500 security deposit

 - You'll need a car to reach restaurants and shops, but it's only a 5-minute drive to Ilminster

 If cooking doesn't appeal, a chef can be arranged on request.
 Or you could head out for a pub lunch; it's an easy drive to The Barrington Boar (or a 40-minute walk), The Dinnington Docks or The Lord Poulett Arms.
 For a quick bite, there's a handy little cafe called Stuart's, located on the edge of the estate, opposite Apple Loft and Little Bank.